or read the essay below.

 In 1844, Georgia Baptists asked the Home Mission Society to appoint a slaveholder to be a missionary in Georgia.
 After much discussion, the appointment was declined.
 A few months later, the Alabama Baptist Convention asked the Foreign Mission Society if they would appoint a slaveholder as a missionary.
 When the society said no, Virginia Baptists called for Baptists of the South to meet at Augusta, Georgia, in early May, 1845, for the purpose of consulting "on the best means of promoting the Foreign Mission cause, and other interests of the Baptist denomination in the South."

-South gathered at the First Baptist Church, Augusta, Georgia, representing over 365,000
+leaders of the South gathered at the First Baptist Church, Augusta, Georgia,

 Southern Baptist leaders noted that Paul and Barnabas had disagreed over the use of John Mark in mission service, and "two lines of service were opened for the benefit of the churches."
 These leaders hoped that "with no sharpness of contention, with no bitterness of spirit, . . . we may part asunder and open two lines of service to the heathen and the destitute."